 Play – The home of American fly fishing, there is no better place to cast a line than the Catskills.
 Take your faithful companion out in a boat or let them explore the riverbanks while you wade into the water in pursuit of your next big catch.
 The best part about having a pet as a fishing buddy?
 They'll never correct you if you exaggerate just how big that fish was!

 Eat – You might be forced to share your crust if you go for pizza at Benji & Jakes in Kauneonga Lake.
-With two decks overlooking White Lake, and a diverse menu that offers some of the most creative brick oven pizzas you'll ever see, it's a great place to enjoy a bite as the sun slips below the horizon.
+With two decks overlooking White Lake, and a diverse menu that offers some of the most creative brick oven pizzas you'll ever see, it's the perfect Catskills restaurant to enjoy a bite as the sun slips below the horizon.
 And, while you enjoy a cocktail, craft beer, or glass of wine from their upstairs bar, your canine can enjoy a drink from one of the provided dog bowls.

 Stay – Spend some quality time with your pet under the stars at Jellystone Park at Birchwood Acres.
 This pet-friendly campground offers far more than just a place to put your tent.
 Enjoy all the amenities of a modern resort with the ambiance of a traditional camping experience.
 Your dog can go for a dip in the 4-acre pond while you go for a swim in the pristine in-ground pool.
 Pets may need to sit out the planned activities and arts and crafts, but it's a fun bonus for you!